The committee’s main role and responsibilities are to assist the board in fulfilling its responsibilities regarding:

 - the integrity of SABMiller’s interim and full year financial statements and reporting, including the appropriateness and consistent application of accounting policies, the adequacy of related disclosures, and compliance with relevant statutory and listing requirements;

-- risk management and internal controls, related compliance activities, and the effectiveness of the internal audit function and whistleblowing arrangements; and
+- risk management and internal controls, related compliance activities and reporting, and the effectiveness of the internal audit function and whistleblowing arrangements; and

 - the scope, resources, performance and effectiveness of the external auditors, including monitoring their independence and objectivity.

 In accordance with its terms of reference, the committee determines the basis on which the executive directors and the members of the executive committee are to be paid and the amount of their remuneration.
 In addition, the committee has oversight of the remuneration strategy for the group as a whole, monitoring the level and structure of remuneration for senior management, and approving all awards under the company’s share incentive arrangements.
 When determining executive pay, the committee considers the specific performance measures for each incentive plan, as well as overall business performance and shareholder returns, paying particular regard to environmental, social and governance issues, to ensure that the incentive arrangements do not inadvertently motivate or reward inappropriate outcomes or excessive risk.
 In such circumstances the committee has the discretion to adjust, forfeit and clawback annual bonus payments and share awards.

 The committee’s objective is to assist the board in the discharge of its responsibilities in relation to the corporate accountability, including sustainable development, corporate social responsibility and corporate social investment.
 More details of the committee’s activities are in the sustainable development summary report.

 See the Sustainable development section for more about CARAC’s activities.

 The nomination committee considers the composition of the board and its committees, and the retirement, appointment and replacement of directors, and makes appropriate recommendations to the board.